lauraweindorf/art-shop/README.md

 This will create the smart contract artifacts in folder ```dapp/build/contracts```.

-Migrate smart contracts to the locally running blockchain, ganache-cli:
+Migrate smart contracts to the locally running blockchain (Ganache):

 ```
 truffle migrate